frederic-perez/AmE-dictionary/data/idioms.md

 __go strong__ :three: To proceed energetically or successfully. _It is still going strong._
 __go the distance__ :dart::five: To persist with some activity or goal until its completion. _I think this team is good enough to go the distance and win the championship, don’t you?_
 __go the extra mile__
-__go the way of the dinosaur(s)__ To become extinct, obsolete, old-fashioned, or no longer in common use.
+__go the way of the dinosaur(s)__ :two: To become extinct, obsolete, old-fashioned, or no longer in common use.
 __go through a phase__ To experience or be in the midst of a temporary period of change, development, or fluctuation. _I went through a phase of being obsessed with superhero movies this summer._
 __go through the roof__
 __go to bed with the chickens__ To go to bed very early.
-__go to Canossa__ To become or make oneself humble; to do a penance or seek absolution for some wrong.
+__go to Canossa__ :two: To become or make oneself humble; to do a penance or seek absolution for some wrong.
-__go to great lengths (to do something)__ :three::hammer:
+__go to great lengths (to do something)__ :four::hammer:
 __go to hell in a handcart__ To be in an extremely and increasingly bad or ruinous condition; to be on the inevitable path to utter failure or ruin.
 __go to shit__
+__go to show__ To prove, demonstrate, or indicate that something is true.
+Used especially in the phrase “just goes to show.” _Their success just goes to show that you can’t underestimate the power of good marketing._
 __go to the mat for (someone or something)__ To give someone or something one’s full support; to fight for someone or something until the very end. _We firmly believe that she is in the right on this matter, and we’re ready to go to the mat for her in court if necessary._ _I’m not going to the mat for her._
+__go to the mat__ [:scroll: This expression refers to a wrestler who fights fiercely and is willing to risk a fall.]
+If someone goes to the mat, they fight very fiercely about something. _Erickson said he will go to the mat to save parks in the city._
-__go to the mattresses__ To enter into or prepare for a lengthy war, battle, or conflict; to adopt a combative or warlike position.
-While the true origin is uncertain, the phrase was popularized in English by _The Godfather_ novel and films, where it referred to warring mafia families housing their soldiers in small, secure apartments to await orders.
+__go to the mattresses__ :two: To enter into or prepare for a lengthy war, battle, or conflict; to adopt a combative or warlike position.
+While the true origin is uncertain, the phrase was popularized in English by _The Godfather_ novel and films, where it referred to warring mafia families housing their soldiers in small, secure apartments to await orders. _While the political party has shown some flexibility over other contentious issues, it looks as though they’re ready to go to the mattresses over this one._
 __go to wrack and ruin__ _cliché_ To fall into severe or total decay, degradation, or ruination, as from disuse or lack of upkeep. (“Wrack,” a now-archaic word meaning wreckage or destruction, is also often spelled “rack.”) _It greatly pains me that my grandfather’s estate has been left to go to wrack and ruin.
 If only we’d been able to afford for someone to look after it all these years._
 __go toe by toe__
-__go under the hammer__ :two: To be put up for or sold at auction.
+__go under the hammer__ :three: To be put up for or sold at auction. _The bankers family estate had to go under the hammer to cover some of his mounting debt._
 __go vacant__ _Her eyes went vacant again._
 __go without saying__ _It goes without saying: thinking in more effective ways about projects can make things happen more successfully._
 __go wrong__
 __go-round__ _The fourth go-round in the_ Madagascar _franchise._
+__go-to girl__
 __God forbid__
 __God is in the detail(s)__ :two: _proverb_ Any action or plan one undertakes should be done carefully and pragmatically; attention to small details will ultimately yield the greatest results. _Remember that God is in the detail, so make sure everything is in order before you begin._
 __God’s green earth__ The entire planet; anywhere and everywhere.